Skip to the main content

 Educational requirements for accounting and bookkeeping positions vary greatly from one employer to another.
 They also depend on the scope and responsibility of the position.
 Most companies do electronic bookkeeping and expect their employees to have related training or experience.
 They may require up to 2 years of on-the-job training or a related post-secondary certificate or diploma.
 Employers may prefer to hire candidates who are working toward a professional accounting designation (see the Accountant occupational profile).

-Most employers prefer to hire candidates who have taken related courses and programs from colleges, technical institutes or private vocational schools.
+Most employers prefer to hire candidates who have taken related courses and programs, preferably a diploma, from colleges, polytechnics, technical institutes, or private vocational schools.

 Related Education